 This renovated Victorian townhouse might be one of London’s most charming boutique hotels.
 The running theme of the individually designed bedrooms is a mix of European and Oriental influences, and luxurious furnishings like hand-carved headboards, turquoise baths and golden silk curtains makes you to feel ‘as regal as a Sultan’.
 What’s more, Twenty Nevern Square has received the seal of approval from Condé Nast Johansens – an expert group which has been recommending luxury hotels around the world for over 35 years.

 Where: 20 Nevern Square, Earl's Court, London SW5 9PD

 St Paul’s Hotel, Hammersmith

 Designed by Alfred Waterhouse, the architect behind the Natural History Museum, St Paul’s Hotel is a good pick for any history aficionado.
-The nineteenth-century red-brick building first housed the largest school in England and during the Second World War, it was the location of the historic meeting of Eisenhower, Montgomery and Winston Churchill, when the trio were planning the D Day landings of 1944.
+The 19th-century red-brick building first housed the largest school in England and during the Second World War, it was the location of the historic meeting of Eisenhower, Montgomery and Winston Churchill, when the trio were planning the D-Day landings of 1944.
 The hotel also became the set of Waris Hussein’s international cult film Melody in1971.

 Mimi’s Hotel, Soho